mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   *The Social Contract* began with the memorable words ‘Man is born free, and is everywhere in chains.’
 These works immediately caused an uproar because of their inflammatory doctrines.

+## Christian Wolff (1679–1754)

+* There was little original in Wolff, except for the system which he imposed upon his borrowings from earlier authors.
+He perceived it as his task, for instance, to impose order on what he saw as the chaos of Aristotle's metaphysics.
+He regimented the different branches of philosophy, popularizing such distinctions as those between natural theology and general metaphysics (‘ontology’), which had been absent from medieval discussion.
+His definition of ontology as ‘the science of all possible things insofar as they are possible’, which its emphasis on possible essences rather than actual existents, was a continuation of a line begun by Avicenna and Duns Scotus.
+He introduced a novel distinction between physics (the experimental study of the contingent natural laws of this world) and cosmology (an *a priori* investigation of every possible material world).
+* Like Descartes, Wolff accepted the existence of a human soul that was a simple substance available to self-consciousness; but the relation between this soul and the body he explained by appeal to a Leibnizian pre-established harmony.
+In Wolff's ethical system the key notion is that of perfection.
+Good is what increases perfection, and evil what diminishes it.
+The fundamental human motivation is self-perfection, which includes the promotion of the common good and the service of God's honor.
+Although living bodies, including human bodies, are machines, nonetheless we enjoy free will: rational choice can, and should, overcome all the pressures of sensibility.
+* Wolff is nowadays hardly ever read by English readers.
+His importance in the history of philosophy is that his system became accepted in Germany as the paradigm of a rationalist metaphysics, and that later writers defined their own positions in relation to his.
+This is particularly true of Immanuel Kant, who is his magisterial critique of metaphysics often has Wolff's doctrines immediately in his sights.

+## Gotthold Ephraim Lessing (1729–1781)

+* Lessing was much closer to the Enlightenment as understood in France and Britain.
+Like the *philosophes* he expressed his thoughts in essays and dramas in preference to academic textbooks.
+He argued for separation of philosophy and poetry as two quite different spiritual activities and delineated a special, semi-prophetic role for the poet.
+In doing so he foreshadowed one of the principal themes of Romanticism.
+* Like the Romantics, Lessing admired Spinoza.
+He regarded the world as a single unified system whose components were identical with ideas in the mind of God.
+He was willing to accept that determinism was true and that freedom was an illusion; on the other hand, he was willing to admit contingency in the world, with the consequence that some among God's ideas were contingent also.
+He praised Spinoza for realizing that liberation from anxiety is only to be achieved by accepting the inevitability of destiny.
+‘I thank my God,’ he said, ‘that I am under necessity, that the best must be.’
+* Lessing's most important philosophical work was *The Education of the Human Race* (1780).
+The human race, like the human individual, passes through different stages, to which different kinds of instruction are appropriate.
+The upbringing of a child is a matter of physical rewards and
+  punishment: the childhood of the human race was the era of the Old Testament.
+In our youth, educators offer us more spiritual rewards for good conduct; eternal rewards and punishments for an immortal soul.
+This corresponds to the period of history dominated by the Christian religion.
+  However, as Lessing endeavored to show in a number of critical studies of the New Testament, the evidence for the divine origin of Christianity is uncompelling.
+Even the strongest historical evidence about contingent facts, Lessing went on to argue, cannot justify any conclusion to necessary truths about matters of divinity.
+The Christian religion, therefore, can be no more than a stage in the education of the human race, and its dogmas can have no more than symbolic value.
+Human nature, come of age, must extract from Christianity a belief in the universal brotherhood of man, and must pursue moral values for their own sake, not for the sake of any reward here or hereafter.
+* Like the leaders of the French Enlightenment, Lessing was a passionate advocate of religious toleration; he gave fullest expression to this advocacy in his drama *Nathan the Wise* (1779).